Lance-Tsui/typescript/README.md

 Known bugs:

 When you edit the hue and change the hue value, you have to click again to do edits

+I forgot to implement the initial 8 squares when the app first runs